 \subsection{Perspectives}

-The objects and techniques introduced in this article raise different questions for further research. \begin{enumerate}[--] \item Find an explicit combinatorial characterization of exact bi-arrangements. \item Find an explicit combinatorial presentation of the Orlik-Solomon bi-complex of a bi-arrangement, in the spirit of the presentation for tame bi-arrangements (Theorem~\ref{thmintrotame}).
-Find bases of the Orlik-Solomon bi-complex of a bi-arrangement in the spirit of nbc-bases of Orlik-Solomon algebras. \item Study the Orlik-Solomon bi-complex $A_{\bullet,\bullet}(\L,\M,\chi)$ as a module over the Orlik-Solomon algebras $A_\bullet(\L)$ and $A_\bullet(\M)$ (this is not a general fact that the Orlik-Solomon bi-complex is a module over the Orlik-Solomon algebras, but it may happen in certain cases).
+The objects and techniques introduced in this article raise different questions for further research. \begin{enumerate}[--] \item Find an explicit combinatorial characterization of exact bi-arrangements. \item Find an explicit combinatorial presentation of the Orlik--Solomon bi-complex of a bi-arrangement, in the spirit of the presentation for tame bi-arrangements (Theorem~\ref{thmintrotame}).
+Find bases of the Orlik--Solomon bi-complex of a bi-arrangement in the spirit of nbc-bases of Orlik--Solomon algebras. \item Study the Orlik--Solomon bi-complex $A_{\bullet,\bullet}(\L,\M,\chi)$ as a module over the Orlik--Solomon algebras $A_\bullet(\L)$ and $A_\bullet(\M)$ (this is not a general fact that the Orlik--Solomon bi-complex is a module over the Orlik--Solomon algebras, but it may happen in certain cases).
 In particular, relate homological properties of this module, such as Koszulness, to combinatorial properties of the bi-arrangement. \end{enumerate}